ethangumin/sort_visualizer/README.md

-<h1>Sorting Algorithm Data Visualizer</h1>
+<h1>Background</h1>

-Sorting Algorithm Data Visualizer is an inuitive learning tool designed to help users better understand how different sorting algorithms work.
+"Sort Visualizer" is an inuitive learning tool designed to help users better understand how different sorting algorithms work.

-The visualization will be displayed as a bar chart that, when activated, will shift the bars in the pattern of the chosen algorithm.
+This visualization will be displayed as a bar chart that, when activated, will shift the bars in the pattern of the chosen algorithm.
 Throughout this process, the color of each bar will change depending its status (sorted, unsorted, currently being sorted).

-Sorting Algorithm Data Visualizer will also contain a modal with details about the currently selected algorithm, showing information about how the algorithm sorts data, as well as its advantages/disadvantages and its time/space complexity.
+"Sort Visualizer" will also contain a modal with details about the currently selected algorithm, showing information about how the algorithm sorts data, as well as its advantages/disadvantages and its time/space complexity.

 <br>

 <h1>Functionality & MVPs</h1>

-In Sorting Algorithm Data Visualizer, users will be able to:
+In "Sort Visualizer", users will be able to:
 <ul>
     <li>Start and reset the visualization</li>
     <li>Select an algorithm</li>